spaceninja/very-exciting-time/src/episodes/05-recommendations.md

 ---
 title: 05.
 Recommendations for UFO books, videos, etc
-description: Here are some books, TV series, documentaries, and podcasts that I’d recommend.
+description: Here are some books, TV series, documentaries, and podcasts that I vd recommend.
 date: 2022-11-27
 embedUrl: 05--Recommendations-for-UFO-books--videos--etc-e1rd2dd
 tags:
-  - ufo
-  - uap
-  - ross-coulthart
-  - leslie-kean
-  - john-mack
-  - tom-delonge
-  - lou-elizondo
+  - bob-lazar
   - chris-mellon
-  - mufon
   - james-fox
-  - bob-lazar
   - jeremy-corbell
+  - john-mack
+  - leslie-kean
+  - lue-elizondo
+  - mufon
+  - ross-coulthart
+  - tom-delonge
 ---

 Chuck’s out sick this week, so I’ve got a mini-episode for you.
 If you’ve enjoyed the topic so far, you might be interested in going a bit further.
 If so, here are some books, TV series, documentaries, and podcasts that I’d recommend.